MauriceDuijn/Streptomyces-Growth-Model/README.md

 ### Reactions <a id="reactions-id"></a>
 Reactions define the interactions of the elements.
-Define which elements are used as a product and in what amount, also define what product elements are formed.
+Define which elements are used as a reactant that form the product.
 Each reaction has a rate, this directly influences the propensity and therefore the activity in the system.

 ```python